mattdeak/gopq/README.md

 mainQueue.RegisterDeadLetterQueue(deadLetterQueue)
 ```

-Your dead letter queues can be any queue type or anything that supports the Enqueuer interface.
-If you want, you can have multiple queues with different settings.

-Since all queues can be used as dead letter queues, you could, if you wanted too, put dead letter queues on your dead letter queues.

-This is a shorthand for registering a failure callback that enqueues the failed message to the dead letter queue.
+Dead letter queues can be any queue type or anything supporting the Enqueuer interface.
+You can use multiple queues with different settings, and even chain dead letter queues if needed.
+This method is a convenient shorthand for registering a failure callback that enqueues failed messages to the specified dead letter queue.

 ### Custom Failure Callbacks